Mortgages for Pensioners and Older Borrowers

 We don't charge a fee, your broker may charge once successful

-We have gathered all the key information you’ll need to know about mortgages for retired people in this guide, and you’ll find the following topics covered below…
+To answer these questions and more, we have gathered all the key information you’ll need to know about mortgages for retired people in this guide, and you’ll find the following topics covered below…

 - How can I get a mortgage if I’m a pensioner?

-- Is there a maximum mortgage retirement age?
+- Is there a maximum retirement mortgage age?

 - Are there alternative mortgages for pensioners?